harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/azure/azure-cd-quickstart.md

 ## Add the AKS manifest and values YAML

 In the new Harness service, you can add a Kubernetes manifest for your deployment.
-As an example, you can use a [publicly-available manifest and values file](https://github.com/wings-software/harness-docs/tree/main/default-k8s-manifests/Manifests/Files/templates) available from Harness.
+As an example, you can use a [publicly-available manifest and values file](https://github.com/wings-software/harness-docs/tree/main/default-k8s-manifests/Manifests/Files/templates) from Harness.

 1. In **Service Definition**, in **Deployment Type**, ensure **Kubernetes** is selected.
 2. In **Manifests**, select **Add Manifest**.
 3. Select **K8s Manifest**, and select **Continue**.
 4. In **Select K8sManifest Store**, select **GitHub**, and then select **New GitHub Connector**.
 5. The **Git Connector** settings appear.
 Enter the following settings.
-   - **Name:** enter a name for the connector, like **Quickstart**.- **URL Type:** select **Repository**.
+   - **Name:** Enter a name for the connector, like **Quickstart**.- **URL Type:** select **Repository**.
-   - **Connection Type:** select **HTTP**.
+   - **Connection Type:** Select **HTTP**.
-   - **Git Repository URL:** enter `https://github.com/wings-software/harness-docs.git`.
+   - **Git Repository URL:** Enter `https://github.com/wings-software/harness-docs.git`.
-   - **Username and Token:** enter the username and a Github Personal Access Token for your Github account.
+   - **Username and Token:** Enter the username and a Github Personal Access Token for your Github account.
 You'll have to create a Harness secret for the password.
    - In **Personal Access Token**, select **Create or Select a Secret**.
    - Select **New Secret Text**.
    - In **Secret Name**, enter a name for the secret like **github-pat**.
    - In **Secret Value**, paste in a GitHub Personal access token.
 When you're logged into GitHub, these are typically listed at <https://github.com/settings/tokens>.
-For steps on setting up a GitHub PAT, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) from GitHub.
+For steps on setting up a GitHub PAT, go to [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) from GitHub.
    - Ensure you PAT has the **repo** scope selected:

   ![](static/azure-repo.png)

 6. Select **Continue**.
 7. In **Connect to the provider**, select **Connect through a Harness Delegate**, and select **Continue**.
-8. Select or add a Harness delegate to your environment.
+8. Select or add a Harness Delegate to your environment.
 For details on adding a delegate, go to [Delegate installation overview](https://developer.harness.io/docs/platform/Delegates/install-delegates/overview).
 9. Back in **Specify K8s Manifest Store**, select **Continue**.
 10. In **Manifest Details**, enter the following settings, test the connection, and select **Submit**.